mendix/docs/content/developerportal/deploy/private-cloud-cluster.md

 #### 6.2.1 Apps

-The **Apps** tab of namespace details in the cluster manager page lists all the apps which are deployed to this namespace.
+The **Apps** tab of namespace details in the cluster manager page lists all the app environments which are deployed to this namespace.

 ![](attachments/private-cloud-cluster/image27.png)